Security-Onion-Solutions/securityonion-docs/soup.rst

 Docker Registry
 ~~~~~~~~~~~~~~~

-If you see errors relating to ``so-dockerregistry`` (Docker Registry), then please take a look at the following discussions to see if your symptoms match and if their solutions may help you:
+If you see errors relating to ``so-dockerregistry`` (:ref:`docker` Registry), then please take a look at the following discussions to see if your symptoms match and if their solutions may help you:

 https://github.com/Security-Onion-Solutions/securityonion/discussions/12078